-Annie Burridge was named General Director & CEO of Austin Opera in October 2016 following a nine-year tenure at Opera Philadelphia, where she most recently served as Managing Director.
-Since joining Austin Opera she led the development of a new strategic plan; launched a new artistic initiative – Opera ATX – bringing groundbreaking artists to unexpected and unique venues throughout Austin; secured four national innovation grants totaling $800,000; established numerous community partnerships including the first formalized partnership with the Butler School of Music; and increased the company’s endowment funds by 150%.
+Annie Burridge was named General Director & CEO of Austin Opera in October 2016.
+Upon arrival, she led the development of the company’s new strategic plan centered on artistic growth, innovation, and civic engagement.
+She launched a new artistic initiative – Opera ATX – bringing groundbreaking artists to unexpected and unique venues throughout Austin; appointed the company’s first Curator of Hispanic and Latinx Programming funded through the creation of the Butler Fund for Spanish Programming; established a new model for co-production partnerships; secured four national innovation grants totaling $800,000; established numerous community partnerships including formalized partnerships with the Consulate General of Mexico in Austin and the Butler School of Music; and tripled the company’s endowment funds.

-During the pandemic, Annie led the company’s pivot to digital programming, producing a weekly broadcast series (Live from Indy Terrace); a series of opera films at Blue Starlite Drive-Ins; the company’s first PBS program, (An All-Star Concert); and a return to live performance with an outdoor fully staged version of Tosca at a Formula One Racetrack.
+During the pandemic, Annie led Austin Opera’s pivot to digital programming, producing a weekly broadcast series (Live from Indy Terrace); a series of opera films at Blue Starlite Drive-Ins; the company’s first PBS program, An All-Star Concert, which has now aired 84 times nationwide; and a return to live performance with an outdoor fully staged version of Tosca at a Formula One Racetrack.
 Austin Opera was voted Opera Company of the Year in the 2020 BroadwayWorld Opera Awards.

 Annie is Co-Chair of OPERA America and a frequent speaker on topics related to arts administration including change management, workplace culture, fundraising, branding, and civic practice.
-She has been a keynote speaker at numerous national and international gatherings of OPERA America, Tessitura, Creative Partnerships Australia, and Culture Business.
-She is also on the Board of Spectrum Theatre, an Austin organization dedicated to provoking stories of the human condition as seen through the spectrum of the African American experience.
+She has been a keynote speaker at numerous national and international gatherings, including keynote presentations for SXSW, OPERA America, Tessitura, Creative Partnerships Australia, and Culture Business in Switzerland.
+She is on the Board of Spectrum Theatre, an Austin organization dedicated to provoking stories of the human condition as seen through the spectrum of the African American experience.

 Before switching her focus to administration, Annie performed as a coloratura soprano with several opera companies and orchestras and was a young artist with Des Moines Metro Opera.